joshbrostoff/joshbrostoff.github.io/_posts/2019-10-19-servicenow_workday.md

 ---

 Before the London release of ServiceNow, an out of box SOAP integration with Workday was offered.
-However, with this pre-built integration now deprecated, a lot of customers are still leveraging the old SOAP integration, and new ones stuck with figuring out how to build a new one.
+However, with this pre-built integration now deprecated, a lot of customers are still leveraging the old SOAP integration, and new ones stuck with figuring out how to do this.
 Truth be told, the days of SOAP integrations are over.
 In various ways which I wont dive into here, REST is a far preferred method for building modern SaaS integrations.

 As many ServiceNow customers still look to integrate ServiceNow and Workday for various use cases, I wanted to share my recommended way of building this integration.